ZombneYT/TownyPlusPlus/README.md

 (The same thing will happen for the nation)

 **The plugin was developed by [Vodomer](https://github.com/ZombneYT) and Witux**(witux did not create a github account).
-Currently, this plugin is under active development, we are currently unable to provide a version of the plugin, so stay tuned on our discord [server](https://discord.gg/polithill).
+Currently, this plugin is under active development, we are currently unable to provide a version of the plugin, so stay tuned on our discord [server](https://discord.gg/YdZAv3Gegg).

-When we release the plugin, it will be paid for.
-At the moment, we cannot provide it for free due to certain circumstances related to product development and support.
-We understand that this may cause some inconvenience, and thank you for your understanding.
-Stay tuned so that you don't miss the information about the plugin's release.
+The plugin will be available for purchase upon release.
+Currently, we cannot offer it for free due to specific constraints related to development and support.
+We appreciate your patience and understanding.
+Please stay informed to be the first to know when the plugin becomes available.